I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksallocatedefaultclockex.md

 <p>The <b>KsAllocateDefaultClockEx</b> function returns STATUS_SUCCESS if successful, or a memory error if unsuccessful.</p>

 ## -remarks
-<p>The internal DefaultClock.ReferenceCount element is initialized to one by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560952">KsAllocateDefaultClock</a> function.
-The element is incremented and decremented as each notification DPC is queued and completed.
-When the structure is to be freed, the element is used to determine if the owner of the clock should free the structure or if a pending DPC should free it asynchronously. </p>

-<p>The internal DefaultClock.ReferenceCount element is initialized to one by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560952">KsAllocateDefaultClock</a> function.
+<p>The internal DefaultClock.ReferenceCount element is initialized to one by the <a href="..\ks\nf-ks-ksallocatedefaultclock.md">KsAllocateDefaultClock</a> function.
 The element is incremented and decremented as each notification DPC is queued and completed.
 When the structure is to be freed, the element is used to determine if the owner of the clock should free the structure or if a pending DPC should free it asynchronously. </p>

 ## -requirements
 <table>